amuuu/problems-and-solutions/polymorphism-not-working.md

 // this makes a class abstract. virtual void a() = 0;

-// this lets polymorphism happen the way I want; virtual void a() { }
+// this lets polymorphism happen the way I want; this should exist in the BaseClass virtual void a() { }
 ```